DSGVO - Between panic and reassurance

 That's why it has Best of HR – Berufebilder.de® so far restrained with tips.
 That's why I do not want to set up the umpteenth Tippliste with DSGVO tips at this point, but especially to point out a few well-made tips and tutorials and give a few tips that I have not read in the context so before.

 “You might think that the world will go down on May 25.05.2018, XNUMX if you look at all the reports on the subject of GDPR ...
 Even in connection with the GDPR, everything is not eaten as hot as it is cooked.
-This is particularly true of the discussions that I had with the State Data Protection Officer of Rhineland Palatinate, Prof. Dr. Dieter Kugelmann as well as with numerous lawyers. ”
+This is particularly the case with the discussions I had with the State Data Protection Officer of Rhineland Palatinate, Prof. Dr. Dieter Kugelmann as well as with numerous lawyers. ”

 What to expect from authorities

-In the following part, Ley gives thoroughly well-researched all-clear when it comes to the risks of examinations and warnings.
-Probably the most interesting sentence from the talks that Ley had with data protection officers is the following:
+In the following part, Ley gives well-researched all-clear when it comes to the risks of audits and warnings.
+Probably the most interesting sentence from the discussions that Ley had with data protection officers is as follows:

-"Anyone who will not take action in relation to GDPR will have to dress very warmly during an examination by the authority, then it will be very expensive, but whoever does what he can and does not have to be afraid."
+"Anyone who will not take action in terms of GDPR will have to dress very warmly during an examination by the authority, then it will be very expensive, but whoever does what he can and does not have to be afraid."

 DSGVO checklist: tips for implementation